EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ## Upstream Scope 3 emissions

-Remember that we are considering only *upstream* Scope3 emissions here.
-The emissions from electricity use are captured in the Scope 2 emissions estimates.
+Remember that we are considering only *upstream* scope 3 emissions here.
+The emissions from electricity use are captured in the scope 2 emissions estimates.

 ::::::::::::::::::::::::::::::::::::::::::::::::::